BIPV Demo sites overview

 The single house was built in 2015-2016 in accordance with passive and bioclimatic standards.
 It is already inhabited by the owner and monitored for various studies in terms of electric consumption, room temperature and relative humidity.

-Two carports are pending construction in separate locations near Zurich: at the EMPA headquarters in Dübendorf, and in Seuzach.
-Sharing the same design, they will be built around purpose-made curved metal tiles sporting CIGS thin-film PV, providing both functional and esthetic value.
+Two carports were constructed in separate locations near Zurich: at the EMPA headquarters in Dübendorf, and in Seuzach.
+Sharing the same design, they were built around purpose-made curved metal tiles sporting CIGS thin-film PV, providing both functional and esthetic value.

-The roof of Cricursa’s industrial facility in Catalonia will be retrofitted with 200 m² of thin-film CIGS shingles.
-The shingles will be integrated in the roof structure so as to ensure an harmonious visual appearance.
+The roof of Cricursa’s industrial facility in Catalonia was retrofitted with 200 m² of thin-film CIGS shingles.
+The shingles were integrated in the roof structure in order to ensure a harmonious visual appearance.

-Two symmetrical ventilated BIPV façades will be installed at the Tecnalia building in San Sebastián, in the Spanish Basque country.
+Two symmetrical ventilated BIPV façades were installed at the Tecnalia building in San Sebastián, in the Spanish Basque country.
 The four levels of the building mainly host offices but also laboratories and special machines used for research purposes in the basement.
+Installation works took place during March 2019.

-More innovative BIPV technologies will be tested at the following experimental sites.
+More innovative BIPV technologies are being tested at the following experimental sites.
 For these products Technology Readiness Level 6 (TRL6) should be reached by the end of the project, at which point the next step will be demonstration in real building applications.

 NEST Experimental Building